NCSC-NL/log4shell/software/README.md

 | Not vuln     | Software is **NOT** vulnerable for CVE-2021-44228. |
 | Investigation     | Software is under investigation whether it is vulnerable or not |

+**NCSC-NL has published a HIGH/HIGH advisory for the Log4j vulnerability.
+Normally we would weigh each occurence of this vulnerability in the software packages below.
+However, due to the extensive amounts of vulnerable applicatons we have decided to treat all known vulnerabilities as HIGH/HIGH. **

 ## Software overview